 We are offering CaFI face-to-face in people’s homes or other suitable locations (such as where they normally access mental health care or in the community).
 People will also be able to receive CaFI therapy or online using video calls and our new CaFI digital website.
 This will be dependent on participant preference and local coronavirus restrictions.

-We are inviting people from Greater Manchester, the West Midlands, Coventry and Warwickshire, and London and Southampton to take part.
+We are inviting people from Greater Manchester, the West Midlands, Barnet, Enfield and Haringey, and London and Southampton to take part.